Consensys/evm-dafny/VERIFICATION.md

 The example below is a code snippet in [this example file](src/test/dafny/FM-paper.dfy).

-First some bytecode is created using the `Code.Create` function from [the EVM abstract module](src/dafny/evm.dfy).
+First some bytecode is created using the `Code.Create` function from [the EVM module](src/dafny/evm.dfy).
 ```dafny
 /** Code snippet that detects overflow in addition. */
 const OVERFLOW_CHECK := Code.Create(